davidjenei/davidjenei.com/notes/testing.md

 -   do not add extra complexity just because we might need that one day - no test? delete code.

+Against TDD:

+-   TDD says the test first approach drives the software architecture. but usually it's the non-functional requirements that define the architecture and NFRs cannot be covered when writing unit tests.

 Perform tests on different levels: TDD != Unit tests

 ## What is a unit test?